Owlspec3086/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

--   [ ] Mention two parts of Express that you learned about this week.
+-   [x] Mention two parts of Express that you learned about this week.

+    Answer: This week on part of express I'ved learned about was the router feature which is on of the main features when dealing with express.
+    The second part deals with express middleware, in which it is compatible with connect middleware.
+This web application framework is for Node.js and "only provides the middleware layer.

--   [ ] Describe Middleware?
+-   [x] Describe Middleware?

+    Answer: Middleware can add extra functionality to an application, which will provide a way to extend feature for the express framework, the small functions can handle one aspect of the application, such task as authentication and logging.
+Middleware provides an easy way to add modularity to code also.

--   [ ] Describe a Resource?
+-   [x] Describe a Resource?

+    Answer: A resource is an item that recieves CRUD actions

--   [ ] What can the API return to help clients know if a request was successful?
+-   [x] What can the API return to help clients know if a request was successful?

+    Answer: The API can let clients know it's successful with recieving a res.status(200)(which will tell you if the api is function) and a JSON message in which will let you know success happened in the application

--   [ ] How can we partition our application into sub-applications?
+-   [x] How can we partition our application into sub-applications?

+    Answer: By using express router, this behaves like a mini express application.
+This can have its own routing and middleware, although it needs to reside inside of the express application.

 ## Minimum Viable Product